-Schedule 2 - Notice Regarding Substances Located at a Facility Schedule being submitted: Facility name: E2 ID# 2-1759 Authorized Person First name Last name: Position Title Mailing address PO Box Rural Route Number Unit Number Street Number Street Name Street Type Street Direction City Province Postal Code Country Company name of authorized person: Phone number: Extension: Email: Are you submitting on behalf of the responsible person?
-If you are submitting on behalf of the responsible person, provide the first name of the person who authorized you to submit on their behalf: If you are submitting on behalf of the responsible person, provide the last name of the person who authorized you to submit on their behalf: If you are submitting on behalf of the responsible person, provide General Manager the position title of the person who authorized you to submit on their behalf: Update my profile in SWIM: Yes Date of submission: 2019-11-07 I hereby certify that the Information provided In this Schedule is true, accurate and complete:
+Certification

+Facility

+Schedule being submitted: Schedule 2 - Notice Regarding Substances Located at a Facility

+Facility name:

+E2 ID# 2-1759

+Authorized Person

+First name Last

+name: -

+Position Title

+Mailing address PO Box

+Rural Route Number Unit

+Number

+Street Number Street

+Name Street Type

+Street Direction

+-

+City Province Postal

+Code Country

+Company name of authorized person:

+Phone number:

+Extension:

+Email:

+Are you submitting on behalf of the responsible persor 1?
+If you Yes

+are submitting on behalf of the responsible person, provide the first name of the person who authorized yo on their behalf: ou to submit

+If you are submitting on behalf of the responsible

+person, provide the last name of the person who author to submit on their behalf: prized you

+If you are submitting on behalf of the responsible person the position title of the person who authorized you to s their behalf: .

+Update my profile in SWIM: Yes

+Date of submission: 2019-11-07

+I hereby certify that the Information provided In this Sch true, accurate and complete: nedule is Yes